Discover folk - the CRM for people-powered businesses

 Best for: turning your engagement into potential leads

 Trying to figure out a way to capture the contact information of people who often engage with your LinkedIn posts? folk has just the tool for that.
-It's designed to help you create a .CSV file that you can easily import into folk CRM.
+It's designed to help you create a .CSV file that you can easily import into your CRM to identify and nurture customer advocates.

 Key features

-• Turn your LinkedIn engagement into potential leads and extract their contact information in moments,
+- Turn your LinkedIn engagement into potential advocates and extract their contact information in moments,

-• Get a .CSV file sent straight to your inbox that you can easily activate with folk CRM.
+- Get a .CSV file sent straight to your inbox that you can easily activate with folk CRM to build your customer advocacy program.

 2. folk's LinkedIn listening tool